Derek Hughes Scholarship Program

-In 1998, the Derek Hughes/NAPSLO Educational Foundation established the scholarship program for students pursuing an insurance or business-related program of study.
+Established in 1998, the Derek Hughes Scholarship Program, sponsored by the WSIA Education Foundation, supports undergraduate students pursuing an insurance or business-related program of study.
 The purpose of the scholarship program is to further the study of insurance and encourage, support, and reward those exceptional students who have an interest in an insurance career.
+The program is named for Derek Hughes, to honor his contributions to the industry and the Foundation.

 To download a scholarship brochure, please click here